 Corporate tax refers to the combined federal and state/provincial tax rate for technology companies and it directly affects financial performance and business operations.

 Waterloo has one of the lowest corporate tax rates among major tech hubs, tied with Toronto.
-In contrast, Pittsburgh has one of the highest, directly affecting your company’s bottom line.
+In contrast, Pittsburgh has one of the highest, which directly affects your company’s bottom line.
 Lower corporate taxes mean more capital for growth and innovation.

 Our new Technology Data Book offers thirteen different tables comparing salaries, taxes, population growth, talent diversity and more across eleven North American tech communities, including Austin, Seattle, Detroit, New York and Silicon Valley.
 Download your free copy now.